chubby-c-a-t/proton-ge-isolated-launcher/README.md

 $HOME/.var/app/com.usebottles.bottles/data/bottles/bottles
 ```

-This specific location is utilised because it is natively accessible to the Bottles Flatpak sandbox, meaning no manual Flatpak permission changes should be required.

 The automation script executes the following logic:

 - Detects the appropriate Proton-GE runner dynamically.
-- Extracts the executable filename to generate a sanitised, filesystem-safe and easily comprehendible prefix name.
+- Extracts the executable filename to generate a sanitised, filesystem-safe and easily comprehendible (although dependent on relevant exe naming) prefix name.
 - Creates a new prefix using the long-flags of bottles-cli (`--bottle-name`, `--environment application`, `--runner`) only if the prefix does not already exist, preventing unintended overwrites.
 - Launches the executable securely inside the Flatpak sandbox.